David IV: Sobriquet and regnal ordinal

-Early Life and Accession to the Throne
+Early life and accession to the throne

-Born in 1073 in Kutaisi, David was the only son of King George II of Georgia and his wife, Queen Elene.
+Born in 1073 in Kutaisi, David was the only son of King George II of Georgia and his wife, Queen Helen.
 He was likely educated by George of Chqondidi, a member of the royal court.
 David grew up during a period marked by war and devastation, caused by the ravages of the Seljuks and by the numerous defeats suffered by his father at the hands of these invaders.
 (Note: Since 1074, the Seljuks ravaged Kartli and inflicted serious defeats on the Georgians on several occasions, notably with the capture of the royal residence of Kutaisi in the 1080s.)
 In response to this situation, significant opposition arose against George II, leading to a transfer of power in favor of the young David; George of Chqondidi is believed to have been among the opposition leaders.

 The Caucasus during the accession of David IV.

 The Life of David, King of Kings does not describe the details of the transition of power between George II and his son.
-Historian Nodar Asatiani characterizes the event as a “palace revolution” involving several dignitaries, occurring in 1089.
+Historian Nodar Asatiani characterizes the event as a "palace revolution" involving several dignitaries that occurred in 1089.
 Other historians instead describe it as pressure that compelled George II to abdicate, rather than a direct coup.
-A contemporary chronicler merely notes that David’s succession occurred through a coronation performed by his father.
+A contemporary chronicler merely notes that David's succession occurred through a coronation performed by his father.
 This has led several Kartvelologists, including Cyril Toumanoff, to propose a period of co-rule between George II and David IV, lasting at least until 1112.
 Meanwhile, frescoes discovered in the Ateni Sioni Church depict George II in monastic attire, which would suggest forced abdication.

-Although an 18th-century historical tradition established by Vakhushti of Kartli—and later followed by Marie-Félicité Brosset—maintains that David succeeded his father only upon George’s death, surviving documents indicate that George II lived until around 1112.
+Although an 18th-century historical tradition established by Vakhushti of Kartli—and later followed by Marie-Félicité Brosset—maintains that David succeeded his father only upon George's death, surviving documents indicate that George II lived until around 1112.
 Although he retained the royal title until his death, he played no significant political role, real power having passed on to David.
 Moreover, David himself had been a co-ruler with his father sometime before his becoming a king-regant in 1089; a document of 1085 mentions David as "king and sebastos", the latter being a Byzantine title.

 The accession of David IV was welcomed by several factions within the kingdom as a sign of liberation for Georgia, then suffering politically, economically, culturally, and even religiously.
-Expressions such as a coronation “from God” appear in contemporary narratives.
+Expressions such as a coronation "from God" appear in contemporary narratives.
 The Georgian Chronicles recount:

-“Then the breath of life began to blow and the clouds appeared to ascend; and after twelve years of such miseries in the very midst of pitch-darkness, the sun of all the kingdoms began to rise, and the namesake of David, father of the Lord, great be his name and still greater his deeds, appeared, the seventy-second descendant of David."
+"Then the breath of life began to blow and the clouds appeared to ascend; and after twelve years of such miseries in the very midst of pitch-darkness, the sun of all the kingdoms began to rise, and the namesake of David, father of the Lord, great be his name and still greater his deeds, appeared, the seventy-second descendant of David."